sgorgun/while-practice/README.md

 ,where _n_ > 0.

-To calculate power use a _while_ statement.
+To calculate power of N use a _while_ statement.

 To raise a number to the required power use a _while_ statement.
 Don't use the _Math.Pow_ method.